|Help and Advice|

 |Aurora Alert State||

-|Visible from...||As far south as northern England.|
+|Visible from...||As far south as northern England but could go further.|